Cycling Accident Statistics 2019 - UK vs Europe

 First, it is subjective data based on the report of the police officers who attend the accident.
 As such, it may well contain inaccuracies and inconsistencies due to different interpretations of situations.

 Secondly, for many accidents (almost fifty percent of all accidents) there were no contributory factors recorded.
 This means that this data is by no means a complete picture.

 That said, there are still many valuable insights to gain from this data.

 As the bar graph shows, by far the largest cause of accidents involving cyclists is Rider Error Or Reaction.
 Within this category, the vast majority of accidents come from “driver/rider failed to look properly” - recorded as a contributory factor for over 2100 accidents.
 It is a little difficult to know how to interpret this.
 Although the contributory factors are supposed to relate to the cyclist in these particular cases, it is hard to unpack whether this means that the cyclist failed to look or whether it came from a driver not looking.

 This highlights what is a major issue with this data - it doesn’t do a good job of showing the errors made by drivers that lead to accidents involving cyclists.
 Rather, it focuses on the errors made by cyclists that cause accidents.

 Although this data is a little flawed, there are some key takeaway points here.

 - Cyclists not being visible enough is a major contributing factor to serious accidents, with both “rider wearing dark clothing” and “not displaying lights at night or in poor visibility” accounting for a total of 533 accidents combined.
-This illustrates just how important it is that cyclists have good lights and bright clothing, especially when riding in the dark.
+This illustrates just how important it is that cyclists have good lights and bright or high visibility clothing, especially when riding in the dark.